sagautam5/local-states-nepal/README.md

   PHP >= 7.0

-  Version v1.0.8 has been tested on following php versions.
+  Version **v1.0.8** has been tested on following php versions.

   - 7.0
   - 7.1
   - 7.2
   - 7.3
   - 7.4

+  Current **dev-master** has been tested on following php versions.

+  - 8.0
+  - 8.1
+  - 8.2
+  - 8.3

 ## Demo

 You can view Province -> District -> Municipality -> Wards in following demo.